benghancock/calscrape/README.rst

 #.
 Download and install the `latest version of Python
    <https://www.python.org/downloads/>`__
 #.
 Download Calscrape in one of two ways:

    * If you have ``git`` installed on your machine, you can run ``git clone https://github.com/elwha1/calscrape.git`` to clone the repository
-    * Alternatively, you can download the latest release from the **releases** tabe and unzip it into a directory of your choosing
+   * Alternatively, you can download the latest release from the **releases** tab and unzip it into a directory of your choosing
 #.
 Move into the directory using the command ``cd <directory-name>``
 #.
 The simplest way to install the dependencies is to enter the command ``pip
    install -r requirements.txt``. (``pip`` should be installed after you